priandey/Word_generator/README.md

 # How it works
 Today, the program is not very stable, but it works like this :

 First step, you need a corpus of words from the language you wish to "copy".
 The file should be raw text, a single word by line.
-Put it in "source_file", then launch the program.
+Put it in "source_file", then launch the program (word_generator.py).

 Enter your text file name (with extension if needed).
 Enter the name your proba file should have.